Narga/user.js/README.md

 - Stop predictive connections to sites when the user hovers their mouse over thumbnails on the New Tab Page
 - Disable Auto-update checking

+### Firefox Performance
+- Relocate cache to RAM
+- Enabled HTTP Cache to get rid of most UI lags and other browser slowness issues